Admissions & Aid

 Maria Scharrón-del Rio

-María Scharrón-del Río is the interim dean of the School of Education and a professor in the School Psychology, Counseling, and Leadership Department.
+María Scharrón-del Río is the dean of the School of Education and a professor in the School Psychology, Counseling, and Leadership Department.
 They previously served as associate dean and as program coordinator in the School Counseling graduate program.

 They have been part of the Brooklyn College community since 2006.
 Scharrón-del Río worked toward the original accreditation of the School Counseling Graduate Program by the Council for the Accreditation of Counseling and Related Educational Programs and later lead the program’s reaccreditation under new revised standards.
 In 2019, they started working as associate dean, assisting in the transition to a new accrediting body, the Association for Advancing Quality in Educator Preparation.